ava11235/itc240/assignment-classes.md

 Assignment:
 Write a class to represent a basic artithmetic operations calculator.
 Your class should have the ability to add, subtract, multiply or divide two numbers.
+Be sure to add several tests for your calculator class.